Things You Wanted To Know About Settlement Agreements…

 What are the 3 key things an employee should think about?

-Can you do same day sign-offs?
+Can you do same day signoffs?

-Nothing is impossible!
-There are situations where same day sign-off is possible, especially where the employee is happy with the terms of the agreement and there are no material provisions to change.
 Provided that the employer is responsive, we can get the settlement agreement signed on the day of the advice.
-However, I cannot promise that is always possible.
-If there are negotiations to be had or broader changes to the terms of the agreement, it may take a few days.
-Regardless, we always try to reach satisfactory agreement as soon as possible.
+However, we cannot promise that is always possible.
+If there are negotiations to be had or there needs to be broader changes to the terms (which in some cases, can only be identified following the advice), it may take a few days.
+Regardless, we always try to reach a satisfactory agreement as soon as possible.

 Who pays for your help with settlement agreements?